Venting under a Skillion Roof

 A Skillion roof on a house is a shallow pitched roof usually pitched between 1 – 10 degrees and is usually quite low offering the minimal permissible height of approx 2.4 metres.

 This area was often the lean to extension at the rear of a house that once house the outdoor laundry and converted with an enclosure.

-Areas with this type of roof, requiring venting during summer, can only be achieved by venting direct to atmosphere, much the same as venting a raked ceiling that normally has a higher aspect
+Areas with this type of roof requiring venting during summer can only be achieved by venting direct to atmosphere.

-Air ingress to this area is critical as the flow could often be high depending on the convection transfer of heat through the roof.
+Air ingress (entry) to this area is critical as the flow required could often be high.

 Quality of air is also essential with air ingress via door and windows favouring the southern and eastern side of the area.

 If you’re going to go the trouble of spending time and money, do it properly instead of on the cheap, because it will come back and bite you……..at the worst possible time.